 The famous ugg boots are made from sheepskin which made them a perfect footwear for the shepherds who would put them on while herding the livestock.
 Ugg bootsreached the commercial market during the 1930s when a number of Australian manufacturers started making them for the masses, while some retailers began selling uggs under the custom made patches of famous brands.

 Ugg boots became more famous during the 1990s when it reached the American market and gained 80% of their sales in California where they were worn by the surfers.
 However, they got international attention after the American Olympian team Lillehammerdonned them during the 1994 Winter Olympics.

 Afterward, it was Sienna Miller who wore the shoes during the 2004Glastonbury Festival and it was in the news the next day.
 And since then, the uggs have come a long way to become a valuable asset in a women’s wardrobe.

 5. Ruby Shoes

 The famous ruby shoes were part of the character Dorothy Gale in the movie The Wizard of Oz.
 The shoes were inspired from the original novel by L. FrankBaum that featured the shoes in silver color.
 However, the color of the shoes was changed from silver to red by Noel Langley who wanted to make use of the Technicolor technology that have just emerged at the time.

 To produce the ruby shoes, the costume designer Gilbert Adrian used 2300 sequins, Swarovski crystals, glittering organza and red glass beads.
 Ruby shoes are still considered one of the most iconic shoes of all time.

-Today, stiletto is one of the highest-selling shoes in the world and is worn by celebrities, style divas, supermodels and the socialites.
+Today, the stiletto is one of the highest-selling shoes in the world and is worn by celebrities, style divas, supermodels, and socialites.